AnChainAI/Blog_Formal_Verfication/blog_soda_fv.md

 #### Conclusion

-Although formal verification is powerful and could mathematically prove the code correctness, this technique is limited due to several disadvantages.
+Although formal verification is powerful and could mathematically prove a given piece of code's correctness, this technique is limited due to several disadvantages.

 1. Efforts need to be made on modeling and translating the code.
 For complex smart contract business logics, this task might take days or weeks.

 2. Expertise in formal verification is necessary to construct the proof body.
 If the code is well-defined, developers would be able to build templates for a series of similar problems.
-However, current popular DeFi projects are not following some common patterns so no template is available to solve all DeFi security issues.
+However, current popular DeFi projects are not following common patterns so no template is available to address all DeFi security issues.

 3. Real world formal verification application is still maturing in the blockchain security industry, and tools are limited.

-As of 2020, formal verification is not ready for prime time.
-AnChain.AI team recommends DeFi, DApp and smart contract development teams to engage with  blockchain security professionals that leverage static, dynamic, and statistical analysis to ensure known vulnerabilities are eliminated.
+As of 2020, formal verification is not yet ready for prime time.
+The AnChain.AI team recommends DeFi, DApp and smart contract development teams to engage with  blockchain security professionals that leverage static, dynamic, and statistical analysis to ensure known vulnerabilities are eliminated.

-With millions dollars of your community's crypto assets locked in the smart contracts, security audit is becoming even more essential.
+With millions of dollars of your community's crypto assets locked in these DeFi smart contracts like Soda.Finance, security audit has become even more essential than ever before.